winston11tw/Final_report/README.md

 Rank Brain:
 To put it simply, Google’s search results are no longer based solely on the matching of web keywords and user query terms, but provide the most appropriate online information based on the user’s search intent.
 RankBrain has introduced an artificial intelligence system to more accurately determine the user's search intent, analyze the quality of the website's content, and optimize search results.

-Maeket share:
-Microsoft's Edge uses the same engine as Google, based on Chromium, and consumes less memory capacity compared to chrome.
+About browsers, Microsoft's Edge uses the same engine as Google, based on Chromium, and consumes less memory capacity compared to chrome.
 It has already squeezed Firefox into second place.
 Firefox is the default browser of the Linux system.
 What is more special is that the current market share of Apple computers can be roughly estimated from the market share of the browser on the PC side.

 On the mobile side, Android may have two default browsers: Samsung’s Samsung Internet and Chrome.
 Samsung Internet was originally a web browser pre-installed on Galaxy phones and tablets.
 Later, Samsung opened it to all Android devices.